It’s affected people I know: Laverne Cox opens up about her passion for HIV/AIDS advocacy and her new work with (BAND-AID®)RED

 Now, Cox is leading the way again—this time as the first spokeswoman for the (BAND-AID®)RED campaign, which hopes to mobilize people to #bandtogether with Johnson & Johnson in the fight against HIV/AIDS, “a human health crisis that has greatly impacted my life,” she says.

-In honor of World AIDS Day, she sat down with us to explain why she’s so passionate about supporting the HIV/AIDS community—and how you can do the same through the simple purchase of a box of (BAND-AID®)RED bandages.
+As the International AIDS Conference kicks off, Cox explains why she’s so passionate about supporting the HIV/AIDS community—and how you can do the same through the simple purchase of a box of (BAND-AID®)RED bandages.

 When did you first begin advocating for the HIV/AIDS community?